Soviet–Afghan War: January 1987 – February 1989: Withdrawal

-General Yazov, the Defense Minister of Soviet Union, ordered the 40th Army to violate the agreement with Ahmad Shah Massoud, who commanded a large force in the Panjshir Valley, and attack his relaxed and exposed forces.
+General Yazov, the Defense Minister of the Soviet Union, ordered the 40th Army to violate the agreement with Ahmad Shah Massoud, who commanded a large force in the Panjshir Valley, and attack his relaxed and exposed forces.
 The Soviet attack was initiated to protect Najibullah, who did not have a ceasefire in effect with Massoud, and who rightly feared an offensive by Massoud's forces after the Soviet withdrawal.
 General Gromov, the 40th Army Commander, objected to the operation, but reluctantly obeyed the order.
 "Typhoon" began on 23 January and continued for three days.
 To minimize their own losses, the Soviets abstained from close-range fighting.
 Instead, they used long-range artillery, surface-to-surface and air-to-surface missiles.
 Numerous civilian casualties were reported.
 Massoud had not threatened the withdrawal to this point and did not attack Soviet forces after they breached the agreement.
 Overall, the Soviet attack represented a defeat for Massoud's forces, who lost 600 fighters killed and wounded.

 After the withdrawal of the Soviets, the DRA forces were left fighting alone and had to abandon some provincial capitals, as well as disbanding their air assault brigades a year prior.
 A year prior to the Soviet withdrawal, the Afghan government established the Guards Corps, being renamed to the Special Guard (Gard-e Khas'), Republican Guard, and later, the Afghan National Guard.
 This force included the 22nd and 44th Guard Regiment, as well as the 88th Heavy Artillery Regiment and the 1st Motorized Infantry Brigade.
 By 1988, the Afghan National Guard had approximately 14,000 officers and personnel organised into two divisions, three infantry brigades, an artillery battalion, a SCUD battalion, and various other units, all equipped with modern weapons and equipment.
 The force was headquartered at Bala Hissar Fort.

 It was widely believed that they would not be able to resist the Mujahideen for long.
 However, in the spring of 1989, DRA forces inflicted a major defeat on the Mujahideen during the Battle of Jalalabad, as well launching successful assaults on fortified complexes in Paghman in 1990.
 The United States, having achieved its goal of forcing the Soviet Union's withdrawal from Afghanistan, gradually disengaged itself from the country.